Dabble-of-DevOps-Bio/openproject/README.md

 More information and screenshots can be found on our [website](https://www.openproject.org).

+## Customization

+This project is a fork of Openproject v11.
+For the most part we are staying very close to the original.
+The changes are:

+* Removing all markdown styling and functionality from the documents in order to have more control over the styling of documents.
+These documents will be used for custom reporting.
+* Using a custom CKEditor5 build found [here](https://github.com/Dabble-of-DevOps-Bio/commonmark-ckeditor-build) with a few additional plugins for font size, font color, page breaks, and HTML embed.

 ## Installation

 If you want to run an instance of OpenProject in production (or for evaluation), refer to our